 In December of 2007, SF State's Academic Senate passed our proposal to institute a MEIS minor on campus.
 In April 2008, the U.S. Department of Education awarded us an Undergraduate International Studies and Foreign Languages (UISFL) Grant, so that we could enhance our MEIS minor.
 With the help of the grant, we expanded our MEIS curriculum with MEIS 300: Foundations in MEIS and MEIS 301: Islam, Interpretation and Practice, which now serve as our foundation classes.
 We also added to our language existing offerings in Arabic and Persian, established a collaborative network for the pooling of MEIS intellectual and material resources throughout the California State University system, and made connections with academic institutions in the Middle East to facilitate exchanges and Study Abroad.

 San Francisco State University has shown singular leadership in recruiting highly qualified and dynamic Middle East and Islamic Studies faculty.
-We look forward to growing this program in the coming years and be a resource to all who are interested in learning about the region and its diverse communities and cultures.
+We look forward to growing this program in the coming years and being a resource to all who are interested in learning about the region and its diverse communities and cultures.